 ONAP includes modeling and orchestration functionality of a slice that includes 5G RAN, core, and transport network slice subnets.
-More specifically, ONAP includes workflows and user interfaces for communication service management function (CSMF) and network slice management function (NSMF) with an interface to an external network slice subnet management function (NSSMF).
+More specifically, ONAP includes workflows and user interfaces for communication service management function (CSMF), network slice management function (NSMF), and the network slice subnet management function (NSSMF).
 This functionality allows the design, orchestration/activation, and deactivation/termination of a slice.
-Subsequent releases will allow more sophisticated lifecycle management functions and incorporate certain NSSMF software components in ONAP.
+Next, ONAP also monitors key KPIs for a slice and uses the monitored data to trigger closed control loops to optimize network slicing.
+The RAN domain has initial support for a simple control loop with machine learning (ML) for intelligent slicing.
+In addition, there is support for intent-driven 5G slice creation.